whatifif/handgesture/README.md

 [Home](/README.md) | [Reference](/reference.md) | [Edit Guide](/editguide.md) | <button class="nav" ><a href="https://github.com/whatifif/handgesture/">View on Github</a></button>  |  <button class="nav" ><a href="https://whatifif.github.io/handgesture/">View on Web</a></button>

+## TODOs

+### get more data of hand gesture.

+### connecting a trained model to recognise a gesture in main program ( streamlined at real time)

+### make a demo program
+   1. caculation program
+   (2. running dinosaur )

+### prepare a presentation
+   1. introduction
+   2. creating data sets
+   3. training and testing
+   4  demo part
+   5. summary and future work

+### tracking a right hand for mouse

 ## Controlling a Computer by Hand Gesture

 It would be nice to controll a computer by hand gesture and/or voice remotely without using a keyboard and a mouse.